 Prior to the conclusion of the EU-Mercosur Trade Agreement at the political level on 28 June 2019, little information was available on the website of the European Commission’s Directorate-General for Trade concerning the EU’s proposed texts.
 After Greenpeace and other NGOs leaked negotiating

 texts in 2017, the availability of draft documents improved slightly.
 Nevertheless, the quantity and quality of publicly available information remains poor until the political conclusion and is even one year after this agreement not complete.

 Consultations with civil society and stakeholder meetings are little more than content-free formalities.

-Any improvement in transparency must fulfill at least the following principles: greater public access to negotiating documents; more active disclosure of documents; more balanced and transparent public participation throughout the negotiating process.
+Any improvement in transparency must fulfill at least the following principles: greater public access to the negotiations directives (mandates) and the negotiating documents; more active disclosure of documents; more balanced and transparent public participation throughout the negotiating process.